SankThomas/hotel-app/README.md

 4. react-router-dom to handle our internal routing.
 5. Tailwind css and all it peer dependencies for styling.
 6. Libre Baskerville font for headings.
-7. Dosis font for paragraphs, buttons and links.
-(Thinking of changing this font)
+7. Roboto Slab font for paragraphs, buttons and links.
 8. Images are copyright free from https://pexels.com

 N/B: All data is currently stored locally.